-One of my favorite smells in the world is coffee, so testing homemade coffee scrub recipes was pretty much the best thing ever 🙂 … Any other coffee lovers out there?
+One of my favorite smells in the whole world is coffee, so testing homemade coffee scrub recipes was pretty much the best thing ever 🙂 … Any other coffee lovers out there?
 As the holidays roll around, I love trying out new recipes that can be given as gifts; and this peppermint coffee scrub certainly fits the bill!

 *If you’d like a little more information on making your own homemade coffee scrub, a Video Tutorial is provided at the end of this post*